-The Helis Foundation is a Louisiana private foundation, established and funded by the William Helis Family.
+The Helis Foundation is a Louisiana private foundation, established and funded by the William Helis Family in 1955.
 The Helis Foundation’s resources and objectives are divided into two areas: the general fund, and the Diana Helis Henry and Adrienne Helis Malvin Art Funds.
 The general fund focuses on community needs primarily within the Metropolitan New Orleans area by granting funds to numerous local nonprofit organizations.